Make a Request

-For further information, please visit our Building and Plumbing Page.
+For further information, please visit our Planning & Development page.

 This search involves a desk top review and a physical inspection of the food business.
 A photographic report is compiled detailing in which aspects the business may be non-compliant with food business standards.
 The Health Search can be used as a price negotiation tool if there are aspects of the business that may require repairing or upgrading.

 If you are looking at purchasing a food business and would like a Health Search, please contact our Environment and Community Services Department on 4776 4607.